javascript-tutorial/en.javascript.info/1-js/08-prototypes/01-prototype-inheritance/article.md

 So, the setter call `admin.fullName=` uses `admin` as `this`, not `user`.

-That is actually a super-important thing, because we may have a big object with many methods and inherit from it.
-Then inherited objects can run its methods, and they will modify the state of these objects, not the big one.
+That is actually a super-important thing, because we may have a big object with many methods, and have objects that inherit from it.
+And when the inheriting objects run the inherited methods, they will modify only their own states, not the state of the big object.

 For instance, here `animal` represents a "method storage", and `rabbit` makes use of it.